 The monk discarded the berries in a fire to ward off the evil spirits, but within minutes, the room was filled with the aroma of roasting coffee beans.
 He called in the other monks to examine his findings, eventually retrieving the beans from the fire and crushing them to extinguish the embers.
 That night, the grains were placed in an ewer and covered with hot water.
 The brew was consumed by all of the monks, who vowed to drink it daily to keep them awake during their nightly devotions.

 Whether there is any truth to the tale is a topic of inconsiderable debate among historians to this day.
-Some argue that Ethiopians monks had long chewed the Coffee berries as a stimulant, perhaps even centuries before Kaldi’s discovery, Alas, we will never know for sure, although no one can deny it makes a great story.
+Some argue that Ethiopian monks had long chewed the Coffee berries as a stimulant, perhaps even centuries before Kaldi’s discovery.
+Alas, we will never know for sure, although no one can deny it makes a great story.
 And one way or another, the discovery of Coffee gave rise to a rich history od coffee, one still unravelling in the 21st Century.

 Coffee Travels to the Middle-East